 College Affordability has become a vital piece of the college decision for many families.
 Finding the right fit college that incorporates all the college-bound student’s key items within an affordable price tag can be a daunting task.
-With U.S. student loan debt over $1.52 trillion dollars, families continue to face a future of rising college costs and increasing debt.
+With U.S. student loan debt over $1.6 trillion dollars, families continue to face a future of rising college costs and increasing debt.

-Part of the problem is the lack of net cost transparency during the application process.
+Part of the problem is the lack of net cost transparency during the application and college selection process.
 The college selection decision is emotional for both the student and the parents.
 Many colleges promote the total amount of financial aid that was given out in the prior year which just adds to the emotional expectation and hope during the admission process.
-To build a good list, families need to weigh the academics, the environment, and the financial cost when beginning this process.
+To build a good list, families need to weigh the academics, the campus environment, and the financial cost when beginning this process.

-- Financial Aid Positioning
+Financial Aid Positioning

-The Expected Family Contribution is the amount a college will use in estimating a student’s financial need.
+The Expected Family Contribution or EFC is the amount a college will use in estimating a student’s financial need.
 Many people mistakenly believe that the EFC is one number.
 The actual calculation is really four separate numbers that are summed together: parents’ income, parents’ assets, student’s income, and student’s assets.
 Each of these components has separate rules and allowances.

 When computing an estimated EFC number, families need to take into consideration that this number may not remain the same over the four years your child is in college.
-Factors that can change your EFC is the number of children in college at the same time, changes in income and also changes in marital status.
-Each of these factors may change your financial aid positioning.
+Factors that can change your EFC is the number of children in college at the same time, changes in income and changes in marital status.
+Each of these events may change your financial aid positioning.

 In reviewing a college’s NPC, a family should understand that not all net price calculators are the same as far as accuracy and detail.
 As a rule, the more questions the NPC requires the more accurate the NPC estimate will normally be.
 As an example, the NPC that requires parents to answer questions related to dividends, interest, and home equity will provide a better estimate.
 Families should also check to see if the NPC listed by the college has the most updated cost of attendance.

 Historic Gifting Policy

 The gifting policy of a college comes in the form of scholarships, grants, loans, and work-study.
 Each school has its own unique gifting policy and it is useful to investigate their policy during your list building.
 The National Statistics of Education makes it easy to quickly search for data trends on financial aid for colleges.
 The gifting policy is important because institutions only provide 1 year of financial information at a time.

 Merit Aid Possibility

 When creating a college application list, students should have a mix of schools.
 If the student is trying to maximize their merit aid chances, they should apply to schools where they will be in the upper 25% of applicants as far as GPA and standardized test scores.
-Discussing this list with your high school counselor or college planner will give a student a better insight into the requirements of the institution merit policy.
-Many colleges may be looking for uniqueness or a special talent for their college.
+Discussing this list with your high school counselor or college planner will give a student a better insight into the requirements of the institution’s merit policy.
+Many colleges may be looking for uniqueness or special talent for their college.
 Other colleges have specific scholarships to reward students who have established or accomplished a specific community service activity.
 Scholarships are not always based on a student’s grade or athletic talent.
 This is where the student needs to do their homework and investigate the colleges they may be interested in attending.

 By creating a four-year cash flow analysis, a family will be better be able to identify college funding shortfalls and improve their debt structuring plan.
 Part of this analysis needs to include a review of the various student loan repayment methods as well as identifying whether loan forgiveness is an option.

-- Additional Family Cost
+Additional Family Cost

-Another expense that is often overlooked is the travel cost for parents to visit.
+The travel cost for parents to visit is not included in the cost of attendance.
 Most colleges have a parent weekend or other special events throughout the school year.
-These expenses are not included anywhere and can easily add up to thousands of dollars a year.
-These travel costs need to be discussed or factored into your decision.
+These expenses can easily add up to thousands of dollars a year.
+These additional costs need to be discussed or factored into your decision.

 College graduation rates can be reviewed on the National Statistics of Education site.
 This statistic is very important because it predicts the probability of a student graduating on time.
 The information is available for 4 years and 6 years.
 The best tip to save money is to have your child graduate in 4 years.
 Currently, the national average of college students graduating in 4 years is less than 40%.
 Finding the colleges with higher graduation rates should be part of the research your child does during their college search.

-- Career Center Support
+Career Center Support

-Visiting the college career center should be mandatory when trying to build the college list.
+Visiting the college career center or speaking to someone in this office should be mandatory when trying to build the college list.
 This office and the college’s department chair offices are the connection to life after graduation.
-Students may not know their exact career but they are at least trying to pinpoint their majors and future careers.
-This is the best place to gather information.
+Students may not know their exact career path, but they need a resource to help them pinpoint their majors and future careers.
+The college career center is the best place to gather information.

 In today’s competitive environment, employers are expecting graduates to have an Internship or Co-op experience.
 This should be another question to both the college and career center.
 Having this information will improve your student’s outcome and help them to become successful.